 At 18, I moved to New York in order to attend college and throw myself into the city’s phenomenal Irish music scene.
 I began playing gigs there soon afterwards, and met more wonderful characters and players than I can possibly list.
 In 2002, I won the All-Ireland Senior Championships on all three of my main instruments, and that helped me gain the recognition and confidence I needed to pursue music as a full-time career.
 After finishing college, I did a two-year stint touring with Eileen Ivers and Immigrant Soul, and to this day I thank Eileen and the boys for teaching me about what it is to be a stage performer.
 Since going my own way in 2007, I’ve worked as a freelance musician and band member with some of the most dynamic and talented performers in Irish traditional music, many of whom I would consider to be among my closest friends.
-I’ve performed and taught in 49 of the United States (come on, Louisiana!) as well as in Canada, Colombia, Ireland, England, Denmark, Spain, Italy, Belgium, Holland, and China, and am constantly looking to share my enthusiasm for music anywhere sufficient interest exists.
+I’ve performed and taught in 49 of the United States (come on, Wyoming!) as well as in Canada, Colombia, Ireland, England, Denmark, Spain, Italy, Belgium, Holland, and China, and am constantly looking to share my enthusiasm for music anywhere sufficient interest exists.

 While many of my favorite musical experiences have happened in informal settings, playing with my close friends, I have been lucky enough to perform in a few high profile shows over the years.
 Major industry engagements have included playing in the orchestra for several Josh Groban concerts, recording for Jennifer Hudson's performance of 'Neverland' at the 2014 Tony Awards, touring with Riverdance, subbing in the pit orchestra for Sting's musical The Last Ship, touring for five years with the show Celtic Crossroads, subbing in the band for the new Broadway musical, Come From Away, and most recently joining the show’s full-time touring company.